Associate in Arts

 The elective course options within the Associate in Arts degree consist of any combination of college-level courses or recommended/required courses for a specific upper-division major and/or courses selected from the five core general education academic areas of general education: communication, humanities, mathematics, natural sciences, and social/behavioral sciences.
 Students are encouraged to pay careful attention to their major field of study and to the specific requirements of the institution to which they plan to transfer.

-In accordance with Florida Statute 1007.25, students initially entering a Florida College System institution in 2014-2015 and thereafter who wish to obtain an Associate of Arts degree must demonstrate competency in a foreign language pursuant to guidelines set in Florida Statute 1007.262.
-Competency is demonstrated by completion of a minimum of 8 semester hours in a foreign language at the College level or having completed two high school credits in the same foreign language.
+In accordance with Florida Statute 1007.25 at bit.ly/FS-gen-ed-courses, students initially entering a Florida College System institution in 2014-2015 and thereafter who wish to obtain an Associate of Arts degree must demonstrate competency in a foreign language pursuant to guidelines set in Florida Statute 1007.262 at bit.ly/FS-foreign-language.
+Competency is demonstrated by foreign language proficiency (at the intermediate level) equivalent to 2-years in high school or a sequence of two college credit courses in a single foreign language.

 American Sign Language